hyperstown/linuxtips/README.md

 # linuxtips
-### Linux Tech Tips
+## Linux Tech Tips - subject name to change
+[Not affiliated with Linus Tech Tips]

 In this repository you will find all kinds of useful scripts, tips etc.

 This commands and scripts are written for Arch/Manjaro with KDE flavour.
-Written as simply as possible so even total begginer can use it.
+Written as simply as possible so even total beginner can use it.

 ## Content Table: